tradingview/documentation-guidelines/PineBlogPosts/README.md

   [TradingView: Edits tracker](https://docs.google.com/spreadsheets/d/1sNC7AuV1T3fafiXeM-YLASXi-j2uXOvGSslMPRbOpc8/edit#gid=0).
   Make an entry in it for your post.
 - Ask Veniamin to do the lead image and the screenshots that will appear in the post.
-- When you are happy with the post, let Alexander know.
+- When you are satisfied with the post, let Alexander know.